influxdata/telegraf/plugins/inputs/solrmetrics/README.md

-# Solr input plugin
+# Solrmetrics input plugin

-The [solr](http://lucene.apache.org/solr/) plugin collects stats via the [Metrics API](https://lucene.apache.org/solr/guide/metrics-reporting.html#metrics-api)
+The `solrmetrics` plugin collects stats of [Solr](http://lucene.apache.org/solr/) servers via the [Metrics API](https://lucene.apache.org/solr/guide/metrics-reporting.html#metrics-api)

 Solr Metrics API was introduced with Solr of version 6.4.
 The plugin supports ONLY usage of `key` and `prefix` parameters for `/solr/admin/metrics` endpoint.